 Online Payment Information

 Accepted forms of payment via the family portal include; credit/debit cards with the Visa, MasterCard, Discover and JCB logos.
 Payroll Deductions will remain in effect.
 To register click here: Parent Portal Online Payment Registration and follow the prompts.
 Before registering, please make sure we have your valid email address on file.
-Tips for registering can be found here: Tips for Registering
+For help with activating your account.

 ECS Parent Handbook